1995 Fox River Grove bus–train collision

-Accident
+Collision

-On October 25, 1995 at 7:10 am, Metra train number 624 collided with the back of a school bus carrying students to Cary-Grove High School.
+On October 25, 1995 at 7:10 a.m., train 624 collided with the back of a school bus carrying students to Cary-Grove High School.
 The collision occurred at the intersection of Algonquin Road, U.S. Route 14, and a double-tracked mainline belonging to the Union Pacific Railroad.
 At the time of the accident, the Metra train was traveling at approximately 60 mph.

 The impact separated the body from the chassis of the bus and catapulted the wreckage into the intersection.
 Five students were killed during the collision and two later died from their injuries.
-Another 24 bus passengers were injured, some critically, and 4 passengers were not injured.
+Another 24 bus passengers were injured, some critically, and four passengers were not injured.
 Most victims suffered blunt trauma and head injuries.
 The most seriously injured suffered skull fractures, lacerations and internal injuries.
-None of the 3 train crew or approximately 120 train passengers were injured.
+None of the three train crew or approximately 120 train passengers were injured.

 Vehicles involved

-Metra train 624 consisted of six passenger cars, one cab car, and a locomotive, owned by Metra and operated by Union Pacific.
+Metra train 624, nicknamed “The Flyer” consisted of Metra Nippon Sharyo bilevel cab car 8751, six Nippon Sharyo bilevel passenger railcars and Metra F40PH locomotive number 148, owned by Metra and operated by Union Pacific.
 The train was in push mode, with the engineer operating the locomotive from the cab car at the front of the train, and the locomotive pushing the train from the rear.
 Train 624 departed on-time from Crystal Lake station at 7:00 am bound for North Western Station in downtown Chicago.
 After the train departed Crystal Lake, it bypassed Cary station as it was an express train, before increasing speed to 70 mph.

-The school bus involved in the accident was a 71-passenger school bus built by American Transportation Company, and was owned and operated by School Districts 47 and 155 through a Transportation Joint Agreement.
+The school bus involved in the accident was a 71-passenger school bus built by American Transportation Company (which was acquired by Navistar International at the time of the accident), and was owned and operated by School Districts 47 and 155 through a Transportation Joint Agreement.
 At the time of the accident, 35 students were on board.
 The driver was a substitute driver that was normally the assistant transportation director for the districts.
 The driver had not driven the route before on a bus, and had not crossed the railroad crossing in a school bus or personal vehicle.

+Casualties

+The following people lost their lives in the disaster: